 A bodily reaction injury happens when you’re falling, but manage to stop yourself before you hit the ground.
 Sprained wrists and ankles are common types of bodily reaction injuries.
 Your workers compensation attorney can help you get workers’ compensation for this type of injury.

 Overexertion happens when you try to lift, carry or throw something that’s too heavy for you.
 You can tear muscles and hyperextend joints.
 This is most commonly seen in industries where physical labor is required, such as factories, construction or law enforcement.
 The Department of Labor says this is the most common injury in the workplace.

 A repetitive motion injury happens when you do the same motion over and over, and it wears on the joints.
 Frequent activities that cause these injuries include typing, using a mouse, assembly line work and lifting boxes.
 Common repetitive motion injuries include carpal tunnel syndrome, bursitis and tendonitis.

 It’s easy to slip or trip and fall in the workplace.
 There might be wet floors or carpet that’s peeling up.
 There could be cords or cables running across the floor.
-If you slip or trip and fall at work, your Nassau County Workers Compensation Lawyer from Polsky, Shouldice, & Rosen, PC can help you get the workers’ compensation you’re entitled to.
+If you slip or trip and fall at work, your workers compensation lawyer from Polsky, Shouldice, & Rosen, PC can help you get the workers’ compensation you’re entitled to.